- Doctors & Departments

-The antenatal diagnosis of a large CPAM might at first appear to be an ominous finding; however, several reports have described disappearing fetal lung masses (Adzick and Harrison 1993; Adzick et al. 1993; Budorick et al. 1992; Fine et al. 1988; MacGillivray et al. 1993; Saltzman et al. 1988).
+The antenatal diagnosis of a large CPAM might at first appear to be an ominous finding; however, several reports have described disappearing fetal lung masses (Adzick and Harrison, 1993; Adzick et al., 1993; Budorick et al., 1992; Fine et al., 1988; MacGillivray et al., 1993; Saltzman et al., 1988).
 MacGillivray et al. (1993) have reported six cases of large CPAMs with associated mediastinal shift that progressively decreased in size over the course of gestation.
-These lesions were all of the microcystic, or type III, variety but none was associated with nonimmune hydrops.
-The percentage of cases that will undergo spontaneous regression is not known for certain, but the experience at two tertiary-care centers was between 6 and 11% of evaluated cases (Adzick et al. 1998; MacGillivray et al. 1993).
+These lesions were all of the microcystic or type III variety but none were associated with nonimmune hydrops.
+The percentage of cases that will undergo spontaneous regression is not known for certain but the experience at two tertiary-care centers was between 6 and 11% of evaluated cases (Adzick et al., 1998; MacGillivray et al., 1993).
 The reason for regression of fetal CPAM is not understood.
-Decompression of the fluid from the CPAM into the tracheobronchial tree or outgrowing its blood supply has been suggested as possible mechanisms (Adzick et al. 1993).
-There has been no biochemical or sonographic marker that allows us to distinguish between a CPAM that will regress and one that will progress to hydrops.
+Decompression of the fluid from the CPAM into the tracheobronchial tree or outgrowing its blood supply has been suggested as possible mechanisms (Adzick et al., 1993).
+There has been no biochemical or sonographic marker that allows us to distinguish between CPAM that will regress and one that will progress to hydrops.
 There is a change in the echogenicity of type III CPAMs between 30 and 34 weeks in which they become isoechogenic with adjacent normal lung.
 Although sonographically invisible, CPAMs are readily apparent on MRI.
 Occasionally, postnatal imaging with CT scanning reveals no evidence of type III CPAMs.
 It is likely that the diagnosis in these cases is not CPAM but segmental or lobar hyperinflation.

-One of the largest experiences with prenatally diagnosed CPAMs has been reported by Adzick, Harrison and Crombleholme (1998).
-This series reflected the combined experience of The Center for Fetal Diagnosis and Treatment at the Children’s Hospital of Philadelphia, and The Fetal Treatment Center at The University of California, San Francisco, comprising a 12–year retrospective study at the two centers and 175 fetal lung lesions.
-There were 134 fetuses with CPAMs in this group.
-Of these, 14 pregnancies were terminated, 101 cases were managed expectantly, 13 women underwent open fetal surgery, and 6 fetuses underwent thoracoamniotic shunt placement.
+One of the largest experiences with prenatally diagnosed CPAM has been reported by Adzick, Harrison and Crombleholme (1998).
+This series reflected the combined experience of the Center for Fetal Diagnosis and Treatment at the Children’s Hospital of Philadelphia and the Fetal Treatment Center at the University of California San Francisco, comprising a 12–year retrospective study at the two centers and 175 fetal lung lesions.
+There were 134 fetuses with CPAM in this group.
+Of these, 14 pregnancies were terminated, 101 cases were managed expectantly, 13 women underwent open fetal surgery and 6 fetuses underwent thoracoamniotic shunt placement.
 In the fetuses that did not develop nonimmune hydrops, the postnatal survival was 100%.
 In contrast, of 25 large CPAMs that developed hydrops and were managed expectantly, there was 100% mortality, with death in utero or immediately after birth.
 Among the 76 fetuses with CPAMs that were not associated with hydrops, the uniform survival was, in part, due to planned near-term delivery at a tertiary-care center.
-Many of the babies with large lesions required substantial ventilatory support, and four needed the support of extracorporeal membrane oxygenation (ECMO).
+Many of the babies with large lesions required substantial ventilatory support and four needed the support of extracorporeal membrane oxygenation (ECMO).

 Fifteen CPAM lesions appeared large at 20–26 weeks of gestation with an associated contralateral mediastinal shift, but then clearly decreased in size during the third trimester with return of the position of the heart toward midline.
 Although four of these shrinking lesions were associated with polyhydramnios, including one case with fetal ascites, these phenomena resolved as the masses decreased in size.